 Personally, I have discovered the very character of God’s love through my trials.

 He gave me free choice to reject Him.
 And then the space to feel the emptiness of that rejection.
 In fact, He lovingly allowed my choices to play out even when it hurt myself or others.

 When I realized this, it didn’t take long for me to come running back to Him.
 I would rather bask in His loving will than out of it even if I don’t quite understand the circumstances at the time.

 Remember God loves you when thinking, “Has God abandoned me?”

 Lamentations 3:20-21 says, “I will never forget this awful time, as I grieve over my loss.
 Yet I still dare to hope when I remember this: The faithful love of the Lord never ends!
 His mercies never cease.”

 Our God is a God of relationship.
 He wants to be in fellowship with you all the time.
 Frankly, He will stop at nothing to get your attention.

 Sadly, we don’t always see our trials this way.
-Instead, we run away because we blame Him for our refinement or angry we didn’t get our way.
+Instead, we run away and blame God for our refinement, or we are angry we didn’t get our way.

-Truthfully, God is inviting you to run into His arms as a child runs to his daddy.
-He is drawing you to a sweeter and a more profound relationship than you can ever imagine if you will allow it.
+God is inviting you to run into His arms as a child runs to his daddy.
+He is always ready and waiting for you.
+Repent where you have walked away from Him.
+Allow Him to reengage with you in a sweeter and more profound relationship than ever before.